 Stefka Mihaylovais Assistant Professor of Theatre History and Performance Theory.
 She is currently completing her book manuscript, “Viewers in Distress: Race, Gender, and Radical Performance at the Turn of the Twenty-First Century.”
 The manuscript argues that in the mid-1990s new radical performance began emerging in the US and Britain, challenging our understanding of radicalism inherited from the 1960s and 1970s, and explores the historical factors that influenced this shift.
 She is the coeditor of Uncle Tom’s Cabins: The Transnational History of America’s Most Mutable Book (2018).
 Her research has appeared inTheatre Survey, NTQ, and book collections.
-She has worked as production and literary dramaturge.
+She has worked as a production and literary dramaturge.

 - “Raising Proper Citizens: Uncle Tom’s Cabin and the Sentimental Education of Bulgarian Children during the Soviet Era.”
 In Uncle Tom’s Cabins: The Transnational History of America’s Most Mutable Book, edited by Tracy C. Davis and Stefka Mihaylova.
 Ann Arbor: The University of Michigan Press, 2018.
 314-42